Run (Awolnation album): Promotion

 The band began teasing new material being released on their official Facebook page.
 This included cards with segments of new lyrics, and a day countdown until the release of "Hollow Moon (Bad Wolf)".
 On January 26, the band officially released the single, with a video on Red Bull Records' YouTube page.
 It also impacted American alternative music radio stations that same day.
 The first promotional single, "Windows", was released on March 3.
 The title track, "Run", was subsequently released as the second promotional single on March 5.
 The second single, "I Am", was originally released as a lyric video on May 17.
 2 months later, the official music video was released, and on July 7, it was released as a full-fledged single.
 On December 9, "Woman Woman" was also released as a single.

 Reception

 Run has received generally positive but often polarized reviews.
-It currently holds on Metacritic a 68 out of 100 based on 6 critics, indicating "generally favorable reviews."
+It currently holds a 68 out of 100 on Metacritic based on 6 critics, indicating "generally favorable reviews".

 Calum Slingerland of Exclaim! wrote that Bruno's incredibly varied writing style made the listen "exhausting", concluding that "his mad dash in a myriad of different musical directions isn't well-suited to an hour-long record."
-However, other critics, such as April Siese of Glide Magazine describes the album as "approaching the listener like a particularly rewarding but difficult novel."
+However, April Siese of Glide Magazine contrarily describes the album as "approaching the listener like a particularly rewarding but difficult novel."
+The title track became an internet meme in 2016.